-In collaboration with EGI, we are developing and testing recombinantly derived homologs of the native MU1140 molecule with improved therapeutic profiles and physicalchemical characteristics.
-The data generated in collaboration with Precigen over the past few years enabled us to engineer hundreds of homologs of MU1140, and select those homolog candidates with improved profiles, including homologs of higher activity and stability, lower toxicity and with a scalable manufacturability.
+We are developing and testing recombinantly derived homologs of the native MU1140 molecule and its chemical derivative with improved therapeutic profiles and physical-chemical characteristics.
+The data generated over the past few years enabled us to engineer hundreds of homologs of MU1140, and select those homolog candidates with improved profiles, including homologs of higher activity and stability, lower toxicity and with a scalable manufacturability.
 The best homolog candidates were further developed internally and through the use of several Contract Research Organizations ("CROs").
 We believe that this strategy represented the best and most efficient path to produce sufficient quantities of MU1140 homologs, to support continued research, selection of a lead candidate, nonclinical studies, clinical studies and ultimately commercialization.
-We selected a lead candidate, OG716, in 2016 targeted toward combating C. diff infections.
-In addition, we intend to continue research activities to identify additional MU1140 homologs to treat other HAIs.
+We intend to continue to follow this proven discovery path to identify novel MU1140 derivatives to treat other multi-drug resistant infections and HAIs.